The Sweet Escape (song)

-"The Sweet Escape" is a song by American singer and songwriter Gwen Stefani from her second studio album of the same name (2006).
-It was written by Stefani, Akon, and Giorgio Tuinfort.
+"The Sweet Escape" is a song by American singer Gwen Stefani from her 2006 second solo studio album of the same name.
+It was written by Stefani, Aliaune "Akon" Thiam and Giorgio Tuinfort, and produced by the latter two.
 Akon, who is also a featured artist, developed the song's beat before collaborating with Stefani.
 He designed it based on her previous work with No Doubt, and Stefani later commented that it put her "on the yellow brick road to the No Doubt record I might do".
 "The Sweet Escape" is an apology for a fight between two lovers and describes a dream of a pleasant life for them.
 As the album's title track, its title was chosen to help market Stefani's music and fashion lines.

-"The Sweet Escape" was released as the album's second single on December 19, 2006, and was commercially successful in mainstream and adult contemporary markets.
-It reached the top 10 of most singles charts and topped the New Zealand Singles Chart.
-The song was nominated for Best Pop Collaboration with Vocals at the 50th Grammy Awards.
-In the song's accompanying music video, Stefani attempts to escape from a golden prison.
+Interscope Records released "The Sweet Escape" on December 19, 2006, as the album's second single and was commercially successful in mainstream and adult contemporary markets.
+It reached the top 10 of most charts and topped the New Zealand Singles Chart.
+"The Sweet Escape" was also well-received by music critics, who praised its composition but criticized Akon's appearance.
+It was nominated for Best Pop Collaboration with Vocals at the 50th Annual Grammy Awards.
+The accompanying music video for "The Sweet Escape" was directed by Joseph Kahn and shows Stefani attempting to escape from a golden prison.